coder/coder/docs/templates/tour.md

 - Our `docker_volume` resource uses the `lifecycle` block with `ignore_changes = all` argument to prevent accidental deletions.
-- We use an immutable parameter like `data.coder_workspace.me.id` for volume names to prevent destroying them in case of a workspace name change.
+- To prevent Terraform from destroying persistent Docker volumes in case of a workspace name change, we use an immutable parameter, like `data.coder_workspace.me.id`.

 You'll see later that we make sure that our Docker container is ephemeral with the Terraform